-Conditions of Use (intended, known, or reasonably foreseen)1:
+Conditions of Use (intended, known, or reasonably foreseen):

-Intended conditions of use (generic): Import for use in ore processing, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.
+Intended conditions of use (generic): Import for use as a surfactant for oil and gas recovery, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

 Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.